gnn4dr/DRKG/Readme.md

  - [Edge_similarity_based_on_link_recommendation_results.ipynb](embedding_analysis/Edge_similarity_based_on_link_recommendation_results.ipynb), evaluating how similar are the predicted links among different relation types.

 ### Drug Repurposing Using Pretrained Model for COVID-19
 We present an example of using pretrained DRKG model for drug repurposing for COVID-19.
-In the example, we directly use the pretrined model provided at [DRKG dataset](#drkg-dataset) and proposed 100 drugs for COVID-19.
+In the example, we directly use the pretrained model provided at [DRKG dataset](#drkg-dataset) and proposed 100 drugs for COVID-19.
 The following notebook provides the details:

  - [COVID-19_drug_repurposing.ipynb](drug_repurpose/COVID-19_drug_repurposing.ipynb)